I'm near retirement - what are my options?

 Tip two: work longer

 There is no fixed retirement age in the UK.
 You may be able to boost your retirement income by working a bit longer, or by putting off claiming your State Pension – or both.

 Tip three: make the most of any personal pensions

 Know your State Pension age

-Did you know that State Pension age is changing?
+The State Pension age is changing.
 Over time, women will have the same State Pension age as men.
 If you are a woman getting close to retirement, this might affect you.

 - the State Pension age is 65 for men born before 6 April 1953

 - from 6 April 2020 the State Pension age will be 65 for both men and women will increase to 66 between December 2018 and October 2020